 How to rate your videos

-You can rate each video from the Distribution tab, Discovery section of its Settings page.
-Simply choose the appropriate rating ("All audiences" or "Mature"), select one or more of the Mature content categories if applicable, then save your changes.
+You can rate each video by going to your video manager, click the desired video, then select Advanced on the right side of the page.
+Open the Distribution tab and head to the Discovery section.
+Choose the appropriate rating ("All audiences" or "Mature"), select one or more of the Mature content categories if applicable, then save your changes.

 If all of your videos can be categorized similarly, you can set a default rating for all your videos in your settings.
 Navigate to the Videos tab and select Upload defaults.
 Under the heading "Content rating default" select the appropriate rating.
 Once you click Save, the rating will be automatically applied to every new video you upload.
 Check the box next to "Also apply to all existing videos" if you want to apply the rating to all your videos currently on Vimeo.
 You can change the ratings of individual videos after applying a default rating.